 Adobe Sign is suited to businesses that use existing Adobe products.
 It’s part of the Adobe Document Cloud: an online PDF file platform.
 You can electronically sign contracts and agreements quickly with this tool.

-HelloSign is a cloud-based digital signature software application that allows you to sign documents online digitally.
+HelloSign is a cloud-based digital signature software application that allows you to digitally sign documents online.
 The platform lets you create a digital signature, which can either be typed or drawn.
 The signature can then be added to documents, making them legally binding.

 You can also request signatures from other contract parties.
 You can dramatically scale up and streamline your document workflows combined with the bulk send feature.
 Reminders and notifications ensure your contract lifecycle is smooth.